 What recipe did you choose to share today and why?

-I wanted to share a classic sneaky veg type recipe – that is a recipe that includes vegetables, which are to a certain degree hidden, or impossible to pick out.
+I wanted to share a classic sneaky veg type recipe: my courgette and banana cake, a recipe that includes vegetables, which are to a certain degree hidden, or impossible to pick out.
 This cake is a simple adaptation of another cake I’ve made several times, with the sugar reduced and courgette added in.

 Photo credit: ‘Sneaky Veg’